-These are the words of Petter Granviken, IT Operations Manager at Norwegian Air Shuttle.
+These are the words of Petter Granviken, Head of IT Operations at Norwegian Air Shuttle.
 When a customer purchases a plane ticket on the web, uses an automatic check-in at the airport and then boards the plane, he is oblivious to the data transactions performed in the background.
 Basefarm operates Norwegian’s servers and, between them, the companies ensure that booking, check-in and boarding all happen without a hitch.

 ”Things change fast in the airline business.
 Norwegian needs to be light on its feet and come up with simple and functional solutions that support the rapid changes.
 Different markets and airports impose different requirements that the company has to adapt to.
 Basefarm’s flexibility makes the cooperation unique”, Granviken maintains. ”We work closely with Basefarm and achieve better results through our tight cooperation.
 We develop, operate and administrate the systems and come up with solutions through harmonious teamwork.
 There’s a good chemistry between us”, he says. ”It’s the dynamics that we share that makes this a great solution.
 Our operations department runs the servers in partnership with Basefarm.
 Together we avoid many bureaucratic obstacles that customers of larger operating companies have to deal with, where the customer does not have access to the servers.
 This flexibility means that we can innovate together”, explains Granviken, who emphasizes that this is not at the expense of security.